A credit management guide to ATO Disclosure of Business Debts tax information

 If a company does not pay certain tax liabilities by the due date, the ATO can issue a Director Penalty Notice (DPN) to recover amounts due by the company personally from current or former company directors.

-Insolvencies are at a historical high, with the popularity of small business restructuring (SBRs) continuing to increase, usually indirect response to ATO debts.
+Insolvencies are at a historical high, with the popularity of small business restructuring (SBRs) continuing to increase, usually in direct response to ATO debts.
 Alares data shows a continued year-on-year increase in ATO-initiated Court recoveries.
 According to Insolvency Australia’s most recent Corporate Insolvency Index, there has been a three-fold increase in SBRs in the first half of the 2025 financial year.

 DPNs continue to ramp up post-COVID, as the ATO focuses collection efforts on businesses that refuse to engage using effective tools like DPNs and garnishees.